toeverything/blocksuite/packages/docs/guide/overview.md

 This can be illustrated as the diagram below:

 ![package-overview.png](../images/package-overview.png)

-In addition to extending custom blocks, here are what you can also conveniently achieve with BlockSuite:

-- Writing type-safe complex editing logic based on the [command](./command) mechanism, similar to react hooks designed for document editing.
-- Persistence of documents and compatibility with various third-party formats (such as markdown and HTML) based on block [snapshot](./data-synchronization#snapshot-api) and transformer.
-- Incremental updates, real-time collaboration, local-first state management, and even decentralized data synchronization based on the [document streaming](./data-synchronization#document-streaming) mechanism.
-- State scheduling across multiple documents and reusing one document in multiple editors.

-To try out BlockSuite, refer to the [Quick Start](./quick-start) document and start with the preset editors in `@blocksuite/presets`.

 > 🚧 BlockSuite is currently in its early stage, with some extension capabilities still under refinement.
 Hope you can stay tuned, try it out, or share your feedback!